UrbanCompass/bazel/tools/build_defs/docker/README.md

 layers; this approach is unsuitable for use in Bazel for a variety of reasons.

-The docker_build rule constructs a tarball that is compatible with `docker save/load`, and creates a single layer out of each BUILD rule in the chain.
+The docker_build rule constructs a tarball that is compatible with `docker save/load`, and creates a single layer out of each UCBUILD rule in the chain.

 * [Basic Example](#basic-example)
 * [Build Rule Reference](#reference)